Memorial Museum of Cosmonautics

 Now the museum and the adjacent Avenue of Space Heroes are opened after reconstruction.
 Significantly extended and updated museum exposition demonstrates a full-scale rocket and space technology.

 A number of interactive installations are available at specially designated areas.
-They include simulators identical to those situated in Gagarin Cosmonaut Training Centre: rendezvous docking simulator, the ISS mockup, rescue helicopter simulator.
-There’s also available a Mini-Mission Control Centre where you can monitor real-time activity on board the ISS and negotiate with the crew.
+They include simulators identical to those situated in Gagarin Cosmonaut Training Centre: rendezvous docking simulator, the ISS mockup, a rescue helicopter simulator.
+There’s also a Mini-Mission Control Centre available where you can monitor real-time activity onboard the ISS and talk with the crew.
 Interactive Buran cockpit with mobility and panoramic stereo imaging systems.
-Interactive educating and training classroom stylized as a companion cabin.
+Interactive educating and training classroom is stylized as a companion cabin.

 +7 (495) 506-32-23

 For more information about the organization of the program please contact our managers by phone, e-mail or Skype.